MicrosoftDocs/VBA-Docs/api/Project.report.md

 ActiveProject.Reports.Add "My New Report"
 ```

 When you run the command, Project creates the report and then changes the view to the **DESIGN** tab of the ribbon, under **REPORT TOOLS**.
-You can use the design tool items on the ribbon to add images, shapes, charts, tables, or text boxes to the report.
+Use the design tool items on the ribbon to add images, shapes, charts, tables, or text boxes to the report.
 Alternately, you can programmatically add and edit items in the report by using members of the **Shape**, **ShapeRange**, **Chart**, and **ReportTable** objects.